 This popular course consists of eight weeknight classes and two Saturday field trips.
 Instruction includes topics such as thoughtful consumption, recycling markets and processes, hazardous household products, composting, green building and deconstruction.
-The course is a blend of presentations by professionals in the field, peer group discussion and project development.
+The course is a blend of presentations by professionals in the field, peer group discussion, volunteer training and project development.

 Participants agree to attend all classes and field trips.
 After completing the course, graduates agree to volunteer 30 hours of public outreach.
 It's what makes the Master Recycler Program so special: participants put their skills to work by helping others learn the three Rs: Reduce, Reuse and Recycle.
 Master Recyclers staff information booths at community events, provide presentations, and work on personal projects.
 They also work to inspire their own neighbors and co-workers.